 Image via Martha Stewart Weddings

-8) The bridesmaids in sunglasses: I love cheap sunglasses (the song and the accessory) so I’m thinking of buying a few pairs for me and my bridesmaids to don in an ironic/hipster photo.
+8) The bridesmaids in sunglasses.
+I love cheap sunglasses (the song and the accessory), so I’m thinking of buying a few pairs for me and my bridesmaids to don in an ironic/hipster photo.
 Plus, it’ll be sunny out, so we might need them.

 Image via flowersbythevase on Etsy

 10) A candid pic of the Unicycles PDAing: Hey, it’s our wedding day!
 Sue me!
 A good PDA shot is definitely on our must have wedding photos list.

 Photo by Oh Darling Photography

-What are your must-have wedding photos?
+What are your must have wedding photos?
 What’s your favorite moment of every wedding?

 - Chicago, IL